Understanding Triple Negative Breast Cancer

-A possible future treatment, currently in phase II clinical trials, is the drug Tarceva®, an EGFR inhibitor.
+A possible future treatment in clinical trials is the drug Tarceva®, an EGFR inhibitor.
 EGFR (epidermal growth factor receptor) helps cells grow and proliferate; when it’s “inhibited” (disabled), cancer cells can’t grow.

-Finally, a phase II trial using bisphosphonates – the drugs commonly used to treat osteoporosis – to inhibit the spread of TNBC to the bones has shown promising results.
+Finally, a trial using bisphosphonates – the drugs commonly used to treat osteoporosis – to inhibit the spread of TNBC to the bones has shown promising results.

 And treatment for triple negative cancers are definitely getting front-burner treatment.
 As oncologist Mark Pegram, M.D., of the Sylvester Comprehensive Cancer Center in Miami notes, once researchers discover what TNBC is, rather than what it isn’t, “We’ll stop calling it triple-negative and start calling it something positive.”
 Just as Herceptin was developed to treat HER2-neu cancers – once their “Achilles heel” was identified – the same will be true for TNBC.

-For more information, connect with the Triple Negative Breast Cancer Foundation.
-For professional support services by phone, call TNBC, 877.880.8622.
+For more information, check out the Triple Negative Breast Cancer Foundation.